joinpursuit/AC_4_Web/bridge/lessons/05_loops.md

 }
 ```

-The above loop prints the numbers between 1 and 10, just like the while loop above.
+The above loop logs the numbers between 1 and 10, just like the while loop above.
 Generally speaking, the structure of the `for` is the same every time.
 There are two semicolons.
 The part before the first semicolon defines a variable.
 The second part is a boolean expression that checks if the loop should continue.
 The last part updates the variable we created after every iteration.
 More formally, this is what each part is called:

 ```js
 for ([initialization]; [condition]; [increment]){